BebeGene/Unity-Vuforia-echo3D-demo-Museum/README.md

 ## Vuforia
 1. Register to Vufoeia
-2. In [Vuforia's develpoers page](https://developer.vuforia.com/vui/develop/licenses), create a new license key by clicking *Get Development Key* and following the instructions.
+2. In [Vuforia's developers page](https://developer.vuforia.com/vui/develop/licenses), create a new license key by clicking *Get Development Key* and following the instructions.
 Click the new license and copy the license key.
 3. Click *Target Manager* and add a new database.
 The new Database should be set to "Device".
 4. Click the new database and add the targets from the [Targets](/Tragets) folder.
 5. When you are done uploading the targets, click *Download Database* and choose *Unity Editor*.
 After its done downloading double click the downloaded file and import it to unity.